Energetic in New York

 Our focus on clear, accurate education is confirmed by the findings in last year’s National Academies report on solving climate change in the US, which spells out the urgent need for an informed public.

-Thanks to teachers who have administered a Google forms survey for our project, we have results from five NYC high schools, and 213 students.
+Thanks to teachers who have administered a Google Forms survey for our project, we have results from five NYC high schools, and 213 students.
 The key before and after question in the survey is “How confident would you be in describing the factors in the energy transition to a family member?”
 In each class surveyed, students became more confident in their understanding of the energy transition, and more confident in being able to describe the steps to decarbonize NYC.
-In the first class that responded, a class at Bronx Science, students answering ‘confident’ (4) and ‘very confident’ (5) after learning with ENERGETIC showed a five-fold gain compared to the survey taken before playing.
+In classes at Bronx Science, there was a five-fold increase in students answering ‘confident’ (4) and ‘very confident’ (5) after learning with ENERGETIC when measured against their responses on a pre-game survey on energy.

 Survey question: “How confident would you be in describing the factors in the energy transition to a family member?”
 Movement to the right indicates an increase in confidence.
 Full survey results.